ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create file *release_config_dir*/level1a.json.
-This file includes information on the input files data model, filters used to select reports and the mapping to apply convert the data to the CDM.
+This file includes information on the initial dataset files data model(s), filters used to select reports and mapping to apply convert the data to the CDM.

 The figure below shows a sample of this file: